didiyang4759/Full-Stack-Web-Porject/README.md

 ***Project1*** is a simple event site page that includes a user registration page and a confirmation page.

-***CoffeeBar Project*** is a cafe website where users can browse pictures of different coffee products and register as customers.
+***CoffeeBar Project*** is a coffee website where users can browse pictures of different coffee products and register as customers.

 ***The Social _Meida_Site_Clone Project*** creates a Star Social website designed to allow users to communicate with each other.